tunroam/paper/intersection_proposal_report/140related.md

 using fields in the 802.1X authentication.
 This will allow the AP to whitelist traffic for that VPN endpoint.

-The decentralized VPN setup with every AP (hotspot) being a VPN exit node is planned to be part of the Open Garden protocol [@opengardenmedium].
+The decentralized VPN setup with every hotspot being a VPN exit node is planned to be part of the Open Garden protocol [@opengardenmedium].
 In our research every AP